 You must apply through your utility or USMP.
 Contact them directly about ways to apply – in addition to email and mail, other options like an online form may be available.
 Further details on CEAP-SB, including the application process, can be found here.

-I had applied previously and my application was not approved.
-Do I have to reapply again under the new requirements?
+- I had applied previously and was told my application was not approved due to a lack of funding.
+Do I have to reapply?

-No. Customers who previously applied but were denied will have their original applications reviewed by utilities and will be contacted directly by February 15, 2021, if they meet the new eligibility criteria.
+No. Customers who previously applied but were denied due to a lack of funding will have their original applications reviewed by utilities and will be contacted if they meet the eligibility criteria and funding is available.